svelte-plugins/tooltips/README.md

 ## Theming
 You can customize tooltips theme using several methods:
 - Assign a theme class name via the `theme` property that includes all of your CSS variables overrides
-- Define the overrides directly using the `styles` property
+- Define the overrides directly using the `style` property
 - Override the CSS variables globally

 Tooltip CSS variables: